- Published date:

 For media enquiries, please contact Ben Sanderson: firstname.lastname@example.org.

 For the first time the project has made freely available in digital format the library's collection of bound Quarterly Lists.
 These are descriptive catalogue records of books published quarterly and by province of British India between 1867 and 1947.
-The Quarterly Lists are available to download as searchable PDFs via the British Library's datasets portal, data.bl.uk.
+The Quarterly Lists are available to download as searchable PDFs and as OCR XML via the British Library's datasets portal, data.bl.uk.

-We recently ran a competition to find an optimal solution for automatically transcribing the Bengali Books and Quarterly Lists.
+In 2017 we ran a competition to find an optimal solution for automatically transcribing the Bengali Books and Quarterly Lists.
 Accurate transcriptions would enable researchers to search the full text of this valuable content.
-If you or anyone you know would like to use the competition data set to try OCR for this British Library material, they are freely available to download from the competition website
+If you or anyone you know would like to use the competition data set to try OCR for this British Library material, they are freely available to download from the competition website.
+We would love to hear how you have found working with the dataset or if you would like to try OCR for our Assamese, Sylheti and Urdu books.

 Events & Outreach